 We first have to define what we mean by ``intermediate size of $k$''.
 To this end we consider two cases where a) $k=n-l$ for a fixed $l\in [n-1]$ and b) $k=qn$ for a fixed $q\in (0,1)$.
 Case a) can be interpreted as ``$k$ is close to $n$'' while case b) means ``$k$ is a fraction of $n$'' where the parameter $q$ controls the distance to $1$ and to $n$.

 In Algorithm \ref{alg:approx} we present an efficient algorithm which calculates feasible solutions for \eqref{eq:minmaxmin}.
 The algorithm was already studied computationally in \cite{buchheim2016min}.
 In this work we study the approximation performance of Algorithm \ref{alg:approx}.
-Note that Step \eqref{step:opt_n} can be solved in polynomial time in the input values by Theorem \ref{thm:polytime_k_ge_n}.
+Note that Step \eqref{step:opt_n} can be solved theoretically in oracle-polynomial time in the input values; see \cite{buchheim2016min}.
 This step can be implemented by using any algorithm for the case $k\ge n$, e.g. the oracle-based column-generation algorithm presented in \cite{buchheim2016min}.
+In Step \eqref{step:opt_lambda} we then calculate the optimal coefficients of the convex combination of the calculated $n$ solutions and afterwards select only the $k$ solutions with largest coefficients.
 The maximum expression in the problem of Step \eqref{step:opt_lambda} can be dualized for classical uncertainty sets (e.g. polyhedra or ellipsoids).
 Hence this step involves solving a continuous convex optimization problem which can be done in polynomial time for polyhedral or ellipsoidal uncertainty sets.
 In \cite{buchheim2016min} it was shown that the algorithm is computationally very efficient and provides solutions which are often close to optimal.
 However no theoretical understanding of this behavior is known.
 In this section we will, for the first time, derive additive and multiplicative problem-specific approximation guarantees for Algorithm \ref{alg:approx}.
 Furthermore we will show how to calculate ranges for $k$ for which a given approximation guarantee holds.